ory/kratos/docs/docs/debug/debugging_in_docker.md

 ## As a standalone Docker container

 If you just would like to start Kratos in a container in debug mode, you can just use the `Dockerfile-debug` file instead of the regular `Dockerfile`.
+Make however sure your build context in the root directory of Kratos and not the `.docker` directory.
 In your IDE the debug configuration has to reference that file.
 In addition, you'll have to expose the Delve service port 40000 under the port 8000, as well as the actual port of the service, you'll like to access from your host, configure the bind mounts and set the run options to `--security-opt="apparmor=unconfined" --cap-add=SYS_PTRACE`.